Eco-costs

 Eco-costs are the costs of the environmental burden of a product on the basis of prevention of that burden.
-They are the costs which should be made to reduce the environmental pollution and materials depletion in our world to a level which is in line with the carrying capacity of our earth.
+They are the costs which should be made to reduce the environmental pollution and materials depletion in the world to a level which is in line with the carrying capacity of Earth.

-For example: for each 1000 kg CO2 emission, one should invest €123,- in offshore windmill parks (plus in the other CO2 reduction systems at that price or less).
+For example: for each 1000 kg CO2 emission, one should invest €150,- in offshore windmill parks (plus in the other CO2 reduction systems at that price or less).
 When this is done consequently, the total of CO2 emissions in the world is expected to be reduced to a level that is in compliance with the Paris agreement.
 As a result, global warming will stabilize (at a level of 2 degrees C).
-In short: "the eco-costs of 1000kg CO2 are € 123,-".
+In short: "the eco-costs of 1000kg CO2 are € 150,-".

 Similar calculations can be made on the environmental burden of acidification, eutrophication, summer smog, fine dust, eco-toxicity, and the scarcity of metals, rare earths, fossil fuels, water and land (nature).

 As such, the eco-costs are 'external costs', since they are not yet integrated in the real life costs of current production chains (Life Cycle Costs).
 The eco-costs should be regarded as hidden obligations.

 The eco-costs of a product are the sum of all eco-costs of emissions and use of resources during the life cycle "from cradle to cradle".
 The widely accepted method to make such a calculation is called life cycle assessment (LCA), which is basically a mass and energy balance, defined in the ISO 14040, and the ISO 14044 (for the building industry the EN 15804).
 The eco-costs method is in compliance with ISO 14008 (“Monetary valuation of environmental impacts and related environmental aspects”).

 The practical use of eco-costs is to compare the sustainability of several product types with the same functionality.

 The advantage of eco-costs is that they are expressed in a standardized monetary value (€) which appears to be easily understood 'by instinct'.
 Also the calculation is transparent and relatively easy, compared to damage based models which have the disadvantage of extremely complex calculations with subjective weighting of the various aspects contributing to the overall environmental burden.

 The system of eco-costs is part of the bigger model of the ecocosts/value ratio, EVR.